Crazy Horse: Immediate family

 Crazy Horse was born to parents from two different bands of the Lakota division of the Sioux, his father being an Oglala and his mother a Miniconjou.
 His father, born in 1810, was also named Tȟašúŋke Witkó (Crazy Horse).
 Crazy Horse was named Čháŋ Óhaŋ (Among the Trees) at birth, meaning he was one with nature.
-His mother, Tȟašína Ȟlaȟlá Wiŋ (Rattling Blanket Woman, born 1814), gave him the nickname Pȟehíŋ Yuȟáȟa (Curly Son/Curly) or Žiží (Light Hair) as his light, curly hair resembled her own.
-She died when Crazy Horse was only four years old.

 One account said that after the son had reached maturity and shown his strength, his father gave him his name and took a new one, Waglúla (Worm).
 Another version of how the younger Crazy Horse acquired his name is that he took it after going through the haŋbléčheya ceremony.
 Crazy Horse's cousin (son of Hewáŋžiča, Lone Horn) was Maȟpíya Ičáȟtagya (Touch the Clouds).
 He saved Crazy Horse's life at least once and was with him when he died.

 Rattling Blanket Woman or Tȟašína Ȟlaȟlá Wiŋ (1814–1844) was the daughter of Black Buffalo and White Cow (also known as Iron Cane).
 Her older siblings were Lone Horn (born 1790, died 1877) and Good Looking Woman (born 1810).
 Her younger sister was named Looks At It (born 1815), later given the name They Are Afraid of Her.
 The historian George Hyde wrote that Rattling Blanket Woman was Miniconjou and the sister of Spotted Tail, who became a Brulé head chief.
-She may have been a member of either of the One Horn or Lone Horn families, leaders of the Miniconjou.
+She may have been a member of either of the family of Lone Horn, one of the leaders of the Miniconjou.
 She was said to be beautiful and a fast runner.